 A French prosecutor has called for a six-month suspended sentence and a €25,000 ($33,000) fine against Universal Music France chairman/CEO Pascal Negre.

 On Dec.
-9, the prosecutor at an appeals court in Versailles near Paris accused Negre of being an accomplice in a tax-evasion case involving Mercury act Florent Pagny, one of France’s best-selling recording artists.
+9, the prosecutor at an appeal court in Versailles near Paris accused Negre of being an accomplice in a tax evasion case involving Mercury-signed act Florent Pagny, one of France’s best-selling recording artists.

-The case is centered on a €1.5 million ($2 million) loan that PolyGram, now Universal, says it made to Pagny in 1996.
-The French internal revenue service says the sum was an advance on royalties, and therefore taxable.
+The case is centered on a €1.5 million ($2 million) loan PolyGram, now Universal, says it made to Pagny in 1996.
+However, the French internal revenue services say that the sum was an advance on royalties, and therefore taxable.

 The appeals court will deliver its judgment on Jan.
 27.